 And Jesus achieved all this …. by walking,

-long before planes, internet, social media, sattelite TV, etc.
+…long before planes, Internet, social media, streaming videos, satellite, TV, etc.

 Here’s a map of some of the major cities during Jesus time.